eburke16/eburke16/README.md

 ## Hello.
 Thank you for stopping by!

-I love learning about how people and organizations are applying advancements in data science to solve complex problems.
-My goal is to develop repositories with examples of work I have built over the past few years in R and Python in the following categories:
+These repositories are a work in progress.
+Their purpoose is to offer examples of my work in R and Python in the following categories:

 ### - Machine Learning in Python
 <ul>